affiliate disclosure

 If you prefer other CDN providers, this could be a significant issue.
 You might want to contact support to verify the CDN policy before subscribing to a premium plan.

-Overall, WP Rocket did a better job of providing many CDN options through its plugin.
+Overall, WP Rocket did a better job of offering a range of CDN options through its plugin.

-But both NitroPack and WP Rocket support Gzip and Brotli compression to speed up content delivery.
+Both NitroPack and WP Rocket supportย GZIP and Brotli compressionย to speed up content delivery.

 Image Optimization